Vasilije Trbić: Involvement with the Chetniks

 In 1904–05, Trbić joined a Chetnik band in a Macedonian village in Drimkol and replaced vojvoda Đorđe Cvetković-Drimkolski as the unit's commander.
 Soon afterwards, he had one of his men executed for lack of discipline.
 This incident brought him into conflict with other Chetnik leaders in the area, notably vojvoda Andjelko Krstić.
 In 1907, Trbić was promoted to the rank of vojvoda in the city of Veles.
 Bloody skirmishes near the village of Nebregovo followed, involving Trbić's Chetniks and local Bulgarian insurgents.
-In 1907, Trbić and fellow vojvoda Jovan Babunski joined forces to defeat the forces of Bulgarian warlord Stevan Dimitrov in the village of Drenovo.
+In 1907, Trbić and fellow vojvoda Jovan Babunski joined forces to defeat the forces of Bulgarian warlord Stefan Dimitrov in the village of Drenovo.

 During the Balkan Wars, his Chetnik band launched several diversionary attacks against Turkish forces in Macedonia on behalf of the Serbian Army.
 As the war progressed, his Chetniks became one of the first Serbian units to enter the towns of Veles and Prilep in November 1912.
 Trbić flew an airplane past German, Austro-Hungarian, and Bulgarian lines and carried out reconnaissance missions for the Serbian Army after consulting with the intelligence officer Major Milan Vasić.
 He was awarded the Order of the Star of Karađorđe for his efforts.

 In September 1912, Vasilije Trbić entered the village of Desovo with 30 Chetniks where they massacred 111 Albanian men and burned the village.
 In nearby Brailovo, Trbić had 60 Albanians executed.

+World War II

+According to Serbian historian Jovan Marjanović, Trbić was an envoy of General Dragoljub Mihailović in Istanbul during wartime.

 Political career

-After the war, Trbić became involved in politics.
+After the Great War, Trbić became involved in politics.
 In 1924, he was elected as a deputy representing the People's Radical Party (NRS) in the National Assembly of the Kingdom of Serbs, Croats and Slovenes.
 Afterwards, he changed allegiances and became a member of the Yugoslav National Party (JNP).
 Alongside other former Chetnik commanders, he also participated in establishing organizations whose purpose was to raise monuments to Serbian military successes from 1912–18 and to promote cultural development in Macedonia.
 Following the Yugoslav coup d'état in March 1941, Trbić was overtly antagonistic towards the political and military leaders of the Kingdom of Yugoslavia, whom he blamed for the Axis invasion of the country.
 As World War II progressed, Trbić's son, Milivoje, became a Chetnik commander and led Chetnik forces in the Poreče region.
 Trbić died in 1962.